 - Create a paper trail showing preventive measures

-- Detail emergency procedures in case of a natural disaster or other incident
+- Detail emergency procedures in case of a natural disaster or other incidents

 Health & Safety

-OSHA is not just about protecting your organization in an audit or inspection.
+OSHA maintenance safety is not just about protecting your organization in an audit or inspection.
 It’s in everyone’s best interest to be proactive about your employees’ health and safety.

 CMMS helps maintenance teams stay organized and in compliance by…